Bury Your Dead: It's Nothing Personal (2009–2010)

-Mosh & Roll and Break Up (2011–2025)
+Mosh n' Roll and break up (2011–2025)

 On January 17, 2011, it was announced that Myke Terry was leaving the band to pursue a solo career, as former vocalist Mat Bruso rejoined the band.
 In a 2011 interview, Terry seemed to indicate that his leaving the band was not necessarily all by choice, stating that "I never thought someone who hadn't sweat, bled, or cried with us would have the power to dictate the inner workings of our band."
 It was confirmed by Mediaskare Records that Mark Castillo had recorded drums for the new album, but as of their first returning show (NEHMF, April 15) Mark was noted to have left the band and Mat announced that Dustin Schoenhofer, previously of Walls of Jericho, has taken over on drums.
 In addition, Aaron "Bubble" Patrick rejoined the band to replace bassist Chris Cain, although his absence on the Over the Limit Tour with Evergreen Terrace and For the Fallen Dreams has yet to be explained.
 Sean Chamilian of Betrayal filled in for him.
-The band posted new songs on the official Mediaskare YouTube channel, entitled "Slaughterhouse 5", "Bluebeard" and "Deadeye Dick" prior to the release of Mosh N' Roll on August 2, 2011.
+The band posted new songs on the official Mediaskare YouTube channel, entitled "Slaughterhouse-Five", "Bluebeard" and "Deadeye Dick" prior to the release of Mosh n' Roll on August 2, 2011.

-In early 2013, it was announced that guitarist Chris Towning officially joined Devildriver as their permanent bassist.
+In early 2013, it was announced that guitarist Chris Towning officially joined DevilDriver as their permanent bassist.

 In January 2016, Bury Your Dead announced that they will be playing shows in 2016, with Aaron Patrick and Mark Castillo re-joining the band.

 On March 22, 2019, Bury Your Dead released a new single titled "Collateral" and announced that they had signed with Stay Sick Recordings.

 On October 11, 2019, Bury Your Dead released a new EP titled "We Are Bury Your Dead".
 The album features 5 tracks named after Tom Cruise films.

 During the band's set at FurnaceFest 2024, vocalist Mat Bruso announced that it would be his final performance with Bury Your Dead.
 In April 2025, it was announced that Bruso would return for some final shows with the band, which would also feature the return of Brendan MacDonald.